 Chrome exhaust pipeEnlarge Photo

 The potential for California to follow the Asian and European countries would have just as much of an impact, too.
 More cars are sold in California than any other state.
 In fact, more cars are sold in the state than in some major countries such as France.

-A ban on internal combustion engines would affect automakers in profound ways.
-California is one of the largest auto markets in the United States, and automakers would have to adjust their vehicle portfolios to embrace electrification more quickly than many plan to at present.
+Thus, a ban on internal combustion engines would affect automakers in profound ways as they would have to adjust their vehicle portfolios to embrace electric and fuel cell cars more quickly than many plan to at present.
 Already, the Association of Global Automakers has cast doubts on California's interest in banning internal combustion engines.
 It argued that consumers must be able to afford the electric cars required to meet emission and climate goals.